ekilcioglu/RIS-Optimization-GUI/_sources/installation.rst.txt

      pip install tensorflow tensorflow-gpu

-Once the installation is complete, you should be able to run the GUI and simulations without any issues.
+Once the installation is complete, you should be able to run the GUI with the file "GUI.ipynb" using Jupyter Notebook.